yoonsungjin/react-my-reads/README.md

 # MyReads

-This is the book collection app.
-You can store books on shelf - Want to Read, Read, Currently Reading.
+This is the book collection app that keep track of book history.
+You can seperate each book on one of shelf - Currently reading, Read and Want to Read.
+You can also search a book and move to the shelf where you want.
+Any status of book shelf will be stored in database using `BooksAPI` therefore when you refresh the page or come back later, you always see the same status of book shelf.

 # Get Started
 ## Installation